‘My heart just dropped’: Family searching for answers after crash with semi-truck near Snyder

 Marisa Hayden Upshaw and her son Riley Hayden-Hayes were traveling north on highway 84 towards Snyder on February 6th when they were struck by a semi-truck who then fled the scene.

-Both Upshaw and her son own Ruby Slippers Pet Concierge, a pet sitting and transport company.
+Both Upshaw and her son own a pet sitting and transport company called Ruby Slippers Pet Concierge.
 The family was completing a transport with pets in their car when the crash happened.

 “My heart just dropped, dropped in my body because I couldn’t believe somebody would cause something like that and then not stop to help,” said Upshaw.